A NEW LOOK IN LINOCUTS:

 Black Stockings V, 1999, linocut,

 My first attempt to proof this image was a big disappointment, but I won't go into the messy details.
-These first failures led to my third discovery: You need a VERY stiff ink for the key block.
+These first failures led to my third discovery: You need a VERY stiff and opaque ink for the key block.
 (I'm calling the black printer the "ground block" and the lighter opaque ink printer the "key block," because it serves the same purpose as a conventional key block.)
-In fact, the art supply people don't make an ink that stiff.
-I started by mulling whiting into Daniel Smith white relief ink to stiffen it up.
-It worked, but now I prefer to make my own ink by grinding titanium white and other dry pigments into #3 burnt plate oil.
+In fact, the art supply people don't make an ink that stiff or with sufficient opacity.
+I solved this by mulling whiting (calcium carbonate) or titanium white dry pigment into opaque white relief ink.
+(To see a demo of how I do this, click here.)
 The ink for the key block has to be very stiff but very plastic at the same time, or else it will (a) clog the fine lines and (b) fail to cover the ground, so you have to mull it thoroughly and then do it again.
 It has to be perfectly smooth, with no lumps, but so stiff you can just barely roll it out on the slab.
-The dark ink for the ground block is not so critical, for some reason, but it should be stiffened a little, too, if it has highlight cuts.
+The dark ink for the ground block is not so critical because opacity is not a problem there, but it should be stiffened a little, too, if the image has fine lines in the highlights.

 Anyway, once all that was worked out, plus a good method of registration, I found I could draw freely on the linoleum in more or less the same way I draw with a pen or pencil on paper and that all those lines, no matter how fine, would be preserved in the print.
 This is exactly what I wanted to achieve in printmaking--without having to go through all the time-devouring routines of intaglio or lithography.
 I find that with this kind of printmaking I still have time for my painting and sculpture, which was never the case when I was doing etchings, mezzotints, silk screens or wood engraving.
 This method of linocut is as direct and intuitive as drypoint--with a lot of possibilities for color and contrast that drypoint doesn't have--and a lot easier to print.
 It's possible, by the way, to print these blocks so that the print looks like drypoint or even mezzotint, while being capable of much larger editions than either.
 The drawbacks are that everything has to be just right--ink, paper, pressure, etc.--or it won't work.
 But after all that's pretty much the case with any print medium.